ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 *AddInventory* in the manual, you'll find it takes two parameters, an InventoryItem \* and an *optional int*.
-The *InventoryItem\** means that you need to supply the Script Name of the inventory item; this is something you can set in the script editor.
+The *InventoryItem\** means that you need to supply the Script Name of the inventory item; this is something you can set in the script editor.<br>
 The *optional int* means that there is an extra parameter which you can supply if you want to, but you don't have to.
 In this case it allows you to specify where in the character's inventory list the new item should